msieg/deep-music-visualizer/README.md

 ### Use_previous_vectors

 If you're messing around with the visualizer parameters, it can be useful to generate videos with short durations to keep your runtime low.
-Once you find the right set of parameters, set use_previous_vector to 1 to generate the same video again, but for a longer duration.
+Once you find the right set of parameters, remove the [duration](#duration) argument and set use_previous_vectors to 1 to generate the same video again, but for a longer duration.

 Default: 0